lmaccherone/resumes/co-founder-and-cto.md

 - **Breakthrough deployment architecture (Contrast):**
   - Prototyped the first Kubernetes sidecar deployment to accelerate rollouts beyond one‑app‑at‑a‑time limitations.
   - Led a cross‑functional engineering effort to implement the best at‑scale deployment approach for popular runtime environments.
-  - **Result:** Almost all Contrast deployments now use this architecture, significantly improving deployment speed and scalability.
+  - **Result:** Almost all Contrast usage is via these at-scale deployment approaches, significantly improving deployment speed and scalability.

 - **DevOps before DevSecOps (Comcast):**
   - Directed engineering resources to build both security-focused and general-purpose CI/CD plugins.
   - Achieved 3 of the top 5 and 4 of the top 10 most-used CI plugins across Comcast's CI/CD platforms.
+  - Pioneered coaching over auditing approach which fundamentally changed the relationship between security and development teams.
   - **Result:** Flipped perception of Comcast security from a gatekeeper to an enabler of faster value delivery.

 - **Enticing by delighting (Comcast):**
   - Served as product owner for the Security Central platform, gradually winning internal competition against 7 other systems by delivering a delightful user experience that accelerated usage.
   - Reduced engineering overhead from 40 to 10 FTE by consolidating and streamlining security tooling.
   - **Result:** Gave executives, developer leaders, and practitioners one place to go for all security-related needs, while reducing costs and enticing exploratory adoption.